Komodo (chess): Dragon

 On November 9, 2020, Komodo Chess released Dragon by Komodo Chess 1.0, which features the use of efficiently updatable neural networks in its evaluation function.
 Dragon is derived from Komodo in the same way that Komodo was derived from Doch.
 Dragon is also called Komodo Dragon in certain tournaments such as the Top Chess Engine Championship and the World Computer Chess Championship (WCCC) but not in the Chess.com Computer Chess Championship (CCC).
 A Chess.com staff member named Dmitry Pervov joined the Dragon development team to write the NNUE code for Dragon, and Dietrich Kappe joined the Dragon development team to help Larry Kaufman and Mark Lefter train Dragon's neural networks.

-The latest version, Dragon 3.2, was released on December 17, 2022.
 On March 17, 2023, Larry Kaufman announced that he and Mark Lefter have stepped down from Dragon development and from ownership of Komodo Chess, and that Chess.com have taken full control of Komodo Chess.
 As of March 17, 2023, Dietrich Kappe is the only person responsible for the development of Dragon, but Chess.com are looking for more programmers to help with Dragon development.

+The final version, Dragon 3.3, was released on October 4, 2023.

 Competition results

 Komodo

 Komodo has played in the ICT 2010 in Leiden, and further in the CCT12 and CCT14.
 Komodo had its first tournament success in 1999, when it won the CCT15 with a score of 6½/7.
-Komodo also fared very well in the TCEC competition, where in Season 4, it lost only eight out of its 53 games and managed to reach Stage 4 (Quarterfinals), against very strong competition which were running on eight cores (Komodo was running on a single processor).
-In TCEC Season 5, it won the superfinal against Stockfish.
-It managed to reach the Superfinal in TCEC Season 6 again, but this time, it lost to Stockfish.
-Komodo regained the title in TCEC Season 7, defeating Stockfish in the superfinal.
-In TCEC Season 8, Komodo defeated Stockfish again in the superfinal.
 Komodo won both the World Computer Chess Championship and World Computer Software Championship in 2016.
 Komodo once again won the World Computer Chess Championship and World Blitz in 2017.

-Komodo came third in TCEC Season 11 losing to Stockfish and Houdini, and came second in Season 12 losing to Stockfish.
+In TCEC competition, Komodo was historically one of the strongest engines.
+In Season 4, it lost only eight out of its 53 games and managed to reach Stage 4 (Quarterfinals), against very strong competition which were running on eight cores (Komodo was running on a single processor).
+The next season, Komodo won the superfinal against Stockfish.
+The two engines jockeyed for the championship over the next few seasons: Stockfish won in Season 6, while Komodo won Seasons 7 and 8.
+Komodo failed to make the superfinal in Season 9, losing out to Houdini; but after Houdini was later disqualified for containing code plagiarized from Stockfish, Komodo was promoted to the runner-up.
+Komodo retrospectively won Season 10 in the same way.
+Starting from Season 11 however, Stockfish improved at a rate that left its rivals behind, crushing Komodo in Season 12 and 13.
+The advent of the neural network engine Leela Chess Zero meant Komodo has largely failed to qualify for the superfinal since, with a single exception in Season 22, when it lost to Stockfish.
+Although Komodo has not qualified for the superfinal, it has cemented itself as the third-strongest engine in the competition, finishing in that position for five of the last six seasons.